arthurscchan/ProvMark/documentation/install.md

 vagrant ssh
 ```

-To run OPUS, you also need a source or binary distribution for hte OPUS system itself, which is not currently available online.
-Please contact the authors (http://www.cl.cam.ac.uk/research/dtg/fresco/opus/).
+To run OPUS, you also need a source or binary distribution for hte OPUS system itself, which is available [here](https://github.com/DTG-FRESCO/opus).

 ## CamFlow